 The Fig Tree Bridge opened in 1963 and spans the Lane Cove River.
 After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
 Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

 This bridge is on the main arterial thoroughfare of Victoria Road.
 They travelled along for a short while before turning off into the inner west suburb of Drummoyne.
 Following the shoreline of Iron Cove, which is part of the Parramatta River, they saw some lovely water views.
 It is part of the 7 km long Bay Run.
-So far, the anniversary and birthday trike tour beat all expectations.
+They stopped at Rodd Point for photos and a look.
+So far, the Harley tour birthday gifts was a success.

 ANZAC Bridge